thinkful-ei-cheetah/nick-bookmarks-server/README.md

 # Bookmarks Server

-This is an locally based server used to C.R.U.D.
+This is a locally based server used to C.R.U.D.
 URL bookmarks.

 *Note: Data is not persistent as a database is not hooked up, yet.. with the exception of **hard-coded** store*